An Efficient Heuristic for Betweenness-Ordering: Introduction

-The contribution of this paper are as follows. \begin{enumerate} \item To the best of our knowledge, it is the first study that focuses on the ordering of nodes based on centrality scores. \item We devise an almost linear time approach for betweenness-ordering of two nodes and further generalize it for ordering an arbitrary $k$ nodes.
-First we discuss a very efficient non-uniform sampling technique to choose the source nodes (also called pivot nodes) for single source shortest path computation.
-Then we use the model to approximately compute the betweenness score of a given node without computing betweenness of all the nodes in the graph. \item The developed non-uniform node sampling model provides the best approximation of the optimal sampling model given in \cite{Chehreghani:2014}. \item We conduct extensive simulations on real and synthetic networks.
-The results show that our algorithm and sampling model outperforms most of the sampling based or deterministic approximation algorithms.
-We measure the performance in ordering using a performance tool defined in the paper and show that the proposed approach is very efficient. \end{enumerate}
+The contributions of this paper are as follows. \begin{enumerate} \item To the best of our knowledge, it is the first study that focuses on the ordering of nodes based on centrality scores.
+Several studies exist that target to find the top central nodes in a graph, but in our knowledge, no study explores the problem of finding the ranking two or more (randomly picked) nodes based on a particular centrality measure without computing their exact centrality scores. \item We devise an efficient heuristic for betweenness-ordering of two nodes and further generalize it for ordering an arbitrary $k$ nodes ($k\ll$ total number of nodes).
+First, we discuss a very efficient non-uniform sampling technique to choose the source nodes (also called pivot nodes) for single source shortest path computation.
+Then we use the model to estimate the betweenness score of a given node efficiently without computing betweenness of all the nodes in the graph. \item The developed non-uniform node sampling model provides a better approximation of the optimal sampling model given by Chehreghani~\cite{Chehreghani:2014} than the non-uniform sampling model implemented by him. \item We conduct extensive simulations with the real-world and synthetic networks.
+The results show that our heuristic and the proposed sampling model outperforms most of the sampling based and deterministic approximation algorithms for ordering the nodes based on betweenness score or estimating a node's betweenness. \item Although the basis of the proposed heuristic is an analysis of random $G(n,p)$ graphs which are different than the real-world graphs, the reliability of the heuristic is made evident from the efficient performance on a wide range of several real-world networks picked from SNAP dataset \cite{snap}. \end{enumerate}

 We organize the rest of the paper as follows.
-In next section, we briefly review the approaches related to the betweenness computation.
+In next section, we briefly discuss the algorithms employed for betweenness centrality computation.
 In section 3, we define basic terms used in the paper and explain the previous concepts, based on which we develop our sampling model.
 In section 4, we develop our model based on the analysis of random networks and some observations.
-All the details about simulations, data sets used in simulations, performance tools used for evaluation and extensive results in the form of plots and tables are compiled in section 5.
-We discuss the possible future directions of work in section 6.
-We conclude the paper in section 7.
+Betweenness-ordering heuristic is discussed in section 5.
+All the details about simulations, data sets used in simulations, performance tools used for evaluation and comprehensive results in the form of plots and tables are compiled in section 6.
+We discuss the possible future directions of work and conclude the paper in section 7.